MacKentoch/reactjs-facebook-tutorial-in-es6/README.md

 - your **script sources** (here src/**/*)
 - **jspm_packages** directory
 - **config.js**
-- configure jspm to point to public rather then root :
+- in `package.json` :  configure jspm to point to public rather than root :
 ```json
   "jspm": {
     "directories": {